 \paragraph*{Matroid and matrix depth measures} Among matroid depth measures, the notions of branch-depth of \cite{DeVKO20} and contraction$^*$-depth of \cite{KarKLM17} (originally also named `branch-depth' there) are both defined via decompositions, analogously to the first definition of tree-depth above.

-For instance, a \emph{branch-depth decomposition} (\Cref{def:branchdepth}) of a matroid $M$ is a rooted tree $T$ associated with a bijection from the elements $E(M)$ of $M$ to the leaves of $T$.
+Namely, a \emph{branch-depth decomposition} (\Cref{def:branchdepth}) of a matroid $M$ is a rooted tree $T$ associated with a bijection from the elements $E(M)$ of $M$ to the leaves of $T$.
 The width of an internal node $w$ of $T$ is the maximum connectivity of a set $X\subseteq E(M)$ where $X$ is the union of the elements mapped to a subset of the components of~$T-w$.
-The \emph{branch-depth} of $M$ is then the minimum $k$ such that there exists a branch-depth decomposition of $M$ of both radius and maximal width at most~$k$.
-For contraction$^*$-depth, see \Cref{def:csd-decomposition}.
+The \emph{branch-depth} of $M$ is then the minimum $k$ such that there exists a branch-depth decomposition of $M$ of both radius and maximum width over its nodes at most~$k$.

-On the other hand, one may choose to generalize the second, recursive definition of tree-depth.
+On the other hand, one may choose to generalise the second, recursive approach to tree-depth.
 Since matroids do not have vertices (very informally, they may be viewed as ``graphs consisting only of edges as the elements''), such a definition has to remove matroid elements.
 This can be done in two ways -- by deletion or contraction.
 To this end we say that a matroid $M'$ is \emph{c-transformed} (\emph{d-transformed}) from a matroid $M$ if $M'$ is obtained by contracting an element of $M$, that is $M'=M\contract e$ (deleting an element of $M$, that is $M'=M\setminus e$, respectively) for some~$e\in E(M)$, and $M'$ is \emph{cd-transformed} from $M$ if $M'$ is c-transformed or d-transformed from~$M$.
 We can then define the following:

 \begin{definition}[\Cref{def:eight-parameters}] For $\gamma\in\{$`c',`d',`cd'$\}$, the \emph{$\gamma$-depth} of a matroid $M$ is: \begin{enumerate}[i.] \item $\gamma$-depth$(M)=1$ if $M$ has only one element, and \item $\gamma$-depth$(M)=\max\{\gamma$-depth$(M')\mid M'$ is a component of~$M\}$ if $M$ is not connected, and \item $\gamma$-depth$(M)= 1 + \min\{\gamma$-depth$(M')\mid M'$ is $\gamma$-transformed from~$M\}$ otherwise. \end{enumerate} \end{definition}